SFC Winners

 Colmcille 1-1

-Ardagh won the 1942 Senior Football Championship with a team that included players from Whiterock Slashers.
-It is not absolutely clear whether this was a temporary amalgamation of Ardagh and Whiterock, but the available evidence suggests that it was an Ardagh team containing some Whiterock players.
+Note: Ardagh St. Patricks won the 1942 Senior Football Championship with a team that included players from Whiterock Slashers.
+Some later published accounts claim this was a temporary amalgamation of Ardagh and Whiterock, but the available published evidence of the time suggests that it was an Ardagh team containing some Whiterock players.

 St. Marys Granard 2-8